Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Experiments

 \section{Experiments}

 We evaluate the benefit of alternative features extracted from different types of log data for student performance modeling using the four large-scale datasets discussed in Section~\ref{sec:datasets}.
 After an initial feature evaluation, we combine helpful features to form novel state-of-the-art logistic regression models.
 Motivated by the size of the recent datasets, we also investigate two ways of partitioning the individual datasets to train multiple assessment models targeting different parts of the learning process.
-First, we show how splitting the interaction sequences by response number can be used to train \emph{time-specialized} models which can mitigate the cold start problem~(\citeNP{Gervet2020:Deep}, \citeNP{Zhang2021:Knowledge}).
+First, we show how \revinsert{partitioning }\revinsert{a student's} interaction sequence by response number can be used to train \emph{time-specialized} models \revinsert{-- focusing on responses submitted earlier or later in the interaction sequence -- to} mitigate the cold start problem~(\citeNP{Gervet2020:Deep}, \citeNP{Zhang2021:Knowledge}).
 We then analyze how features describing the learning context (e.g. study module, topic, course, \dots) can be used to train multiple \emph{context-specialized} models whose individual predictions can be combined to improve overall prediction quality even further.